Expertium/expertium.github.io/RedditBot.md

 list_of_sentences = [(x + ' ') if (x != list_of_sentences[-1]) else x for x in list_of_sentences]  # add whitespaces to everything except for the last sentence
 ```

+I made it so that if a text has 2-5 sentences, two randomly chosen adjacent sentences would be swapped.
+If the text has >5 sentences, four sentences (two pairs) will be swapped.

 Sentence swapping doubled the size of the dataset, from 4,400 texts to 8,800 texts.
 Sure, short texts with just one sentence are duplicated, by meh, whatever.

 ***Can I get more data?!***